 The consulting industry is currently undergoing a radical change.
 Traditional strategy, restructuring, and implementation consulting agencies are more and more under pressure.
 The causes are manifold and can be anything from not meeting client requirements to new scientific findings and easier access to current knowledge via the internet.
 Alternative consulting approaches are focusing on the traditional consulting model’s weaknesses and become more and more important.
 We summarized four reasons for a reorientation of traditional consulting agencies.

 Bold decisions that drastically change what is taken for granted have always been traits of leaders that attract and inspire people.
-However, soon after the decision was made it is the results that count and determine whether the leader failed or succeeded.
+However, soon after the decision is taken the results can show whether the leader has failed or succeeded.
 The rise of social media and other means of online communication such as blogs, online communities and intranets allow leaders to spread bold ideas and big plans easier than ever before to their target audience and the wider public.
 On the one hand, this tremendous speed of communication is a powerful lever to mobilize people and initiate change on a level and magnitude never seen before.
 On the other hand, change is always accompanied with unintended consequences that backfire, if not handled properly.